MobileRobots/libPowerballArm/README.md

 You can put these commands in `/etc/rc.local` to run when the system boots up.

+The library defaults to expecting the arm to be on can0, and the FTS to be on a second CAN bus, can1.
+Alternate interfaces can be specified in the API.

 It has been teasted with the ESD USB-CAN adapter (`esdcan` Linux driver module) and Peak USB-CAN adapter (`pcan_usb` Linux driver module).